British Universities Karting Championship: Karts

 The BUKC are partnered with Club100 to provide karts for the championship, who operate the largest arrive-and-drive kart fleet in Europe.
 The two-stroke 125cc Rotax engines produce over 20 hp, and are capable of speeds in excess of 70 mph.
 The karts use slick Dunlop tyres in all weather conditions, with Club100 citing the logistical challenges faced with changing the tyres on over 50 karts.
+In 2019, the BUKC moved from air-cooled Formula TKM engines to Rotax.